Rascoe History, Family Crest & Coats of Arms

 Early History of the Rascoe family

 This web page shows only a small excerpt of our Rascoe research.
-Another 55 words (4 lines of text) covering the years 133 and 1333 are included under the topic Early Rascoe History in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) covering the year 1333 is included under the topic Early Rascoe History in all our PDF Extended History products and printed products wherever possible.

 Rascoe Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Rascoe have been found, including Raskill, Raskell, Reskill, Reskell, Rascal, Rascall, Rascill and many more.